mapninja/Scouts_PDFMAP_Android/README.md

 ![Android Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/DropBox_TMRScouts_Page.png "Android Screenshot")

-4. You should see the **TMRScouts Folder** contents at this point and, if so, you have successfully set up your Dropbox account.
+4. You should see the **TMRScout Folder** contents at this point and, if so, you have successfully set up your Dropbox account.

 **NOTE** ***that it is not necessary for you to download the Dropbox Desktop application offered to you on the Welcome Screen, mentioned above.
 Instead, you will need the Mobile App for your device.***